capnproto/capnproto/doc/_posts/2014-06-17-capnproto-flatbuffers-sbe.md

 author: kentonv
 ---

-**Update:** I have made [some corrections](https://github.com/kentonv/capnproto/commit/e4e6c9076ae16804c07968cd3bdf6107155df7ee) since the original version of this post.
+**Update Jun 18, 2014:** I have made [some corrections](https://github.com/kentonv/capnproto/commit/e4e6c9076ae16804c07968cd3bdf6107155df7ee) since the original version of this post.

+**Update Dec 15, 2014:** Updated to reflect that Cap'n Proto 0.5 now supports Visual Studio and that Java is now well-supported.

 Yesterday, some engineers at Google released [FlatBuffers](http://google-opensource.blogspot.com/2014/06/flatbuffers-memory-efficient.html), a new serialization protocol and library with similar design principles to Cap'n Proto.
 Also, a few months back, Real Logic released [Simple Binary Encoding](http://mechanical-sympathy.blogspot.com/2014/05/simple-binary-encoding.html), another protocol and library of this nature.